italoosorio/SilkBuilder-Doc/how_to/content_template.md

 </silk:Tile>
 ```

-This template will use the properties: imageURL, eventName, description, eventID
+This template will use the properties: imageURL, eventName, description, eventID.

 ## Data Formating